ibm-cloud-docs/watson-assistant/access-control.md

     For help, see [Popular role assignments](#access-control-recommendations).
 For a description of all your options, see [Understanding roles](#access-control-iam-roles).

-1.  **Optional**: Select a single resource, such as a skill or assistant, and then assign the person to the appropriate service role for the resource.
+1.  **Optional**: Select a single resource and then assign the person to the appropriate service role for the resource.

     For a description of your resource-level service options, see [Resource-level access roles](#access-control-resource-service-roles).